pratik-iiitkalyani/Kubernates/k8s-setup.md

         *Note - While creating bucket and dns private zone the extension name should be same like pratik.in otherwise it gives error

+        we can execute this command to know more about cluster

+        -> list clusters with: kops get cluster
+        -> edit this cluster with: kops edit cluster dev.k8s.pratik.in -> edit your node instance group: kops edit ig --name=dev.k8s.pratik.in nodes -> edit your master instance group: kops edit ig --name=dev.k8s.pratik.in master-us-east-1d

      12.